High School Summer Program

 This could be your child's best summer ever!

-Landmark High School's four-week Summer Program combines intensive, academic skill development with after-school activities for students going into grades 8-12, who have been diagnosed with a language-based learning disability, such as dyslexia.
+Landmark High School's four-week Summer Program combines intensive, academic skill development with after-school activities for students going into grades 8-12, who have been diagnosed with dyslexia or another language-based learning disability (LBLD), which fall under the broader category of specific learning disabilities (SLD).
 Landmark's program is personalized for each student and designed to improve reading, writing, spelling, math, and study skills.
 The program fills up quickly, so apply early!

 Take a look at the Daily Schedule.